Songs from a Secret Garden: In Korea

 In Korea, "Serenade to Spring" was given a lyric and is sung under the name of "10월의 어느 멋진 날에" which means "One Fine Day in October".
 A popular baritone in Korea, Kim Dong-kyu sang the song on TV and a few professional singers sung in duo.

 Republish

 In December 2010, Universal Music Group started to publish this album again in K2HD CD format by technology of K2HD by JVC.
 Since 100 kHz 24bit sound signal is processed during remastering by K2HD technology, high frequency is highlighted, especially in the better sound quality of violin.

+Remaster

+A remastered version of the album was released in 2025 to mark the album's 30th anniversary.
+The remastered version includes a Norwegian version of Nocturne as a 14th track.